woroniecki/modular-monolith-base-project/README.md

 if it's needed in project you should add it manually, base on docker-compose-local.yml

 Prepare CaddyFile ./Frontend/frontend-spa-app/Caddyfile:
-replace localhost with proper url for reverse proxy
+replace localhost with proper url for reverse proxy.
+Caddy is resposnsible for ssl.

 Needed enviroment variables:
 - POSTGRES_USER